santaricotta/ansible_kafka_cluster_setup/README.md

     * Kafka's application logs will be saved in `/var/log/kafka`.
 This is defined under variable `kafka_application_log_dir`.
         * No changes have been made to log4j configuration.
     * All kafka message logs will be saved in `/srv/kafka/messages`.
 This is defined in variable `kafka_message_log_dir`.
+    * On RedHat based hosts, it is assumed `firewalld` is enabled.
+Ports specified in `kafka_ports` variable are added to zone specified in `kafka_firewalld_zone` variable.
+The default values are `9092/tcp 9093/tcp` and `public` respectively.

 * `server.properties.j2` template file defaults:
     * EVERY broker is a broker and a controller and a quorum voter.
 This will be a problem for very large clusters if left as such after installation.